 To understand the history of self storage, it helps to know where the industry is at today.
-The self-storage industry is worth close to $38 billion.
-Suprised?
+The self storage industry is worth over $40 billion.
+Surprised?
 Don’t be.
-In 2018, there was an estimated $5 billion spent on new storage facility construction, a more than 800% increase from 2010.
+In 2018, there was an estimated $5 billion spent on new storage facility construction, a more than 340% increase from ten years prior.

-There are over 2.3 billion square feet of self-storage available in the United States.
-Most of these storage facilities run around an 80-90% occupancy rate.
+There are over 1.7 billion square feet of self storage available in the United States.
+Most of these storage facilities run around a 92% occupancy rate.
 It’s estimated that nearly 10% of US households use some form of self storage.

 Would you guess, knowing how big the industry is today, that the history of self storage may have gotten its start in ancient China and Rome?
 Or that in the United States, the first self storage consisted of a guy pulling storage “buggies” around on his horse?
 Truth is stranger than fiction, and rumors run wild in the self storage history books.
 Let’s go back to 4000 B.C. in ancient China.